chrislattman/blogging-project/docs/qemu/README.md

 - The `-O` has an uppercase letter O, not a zero
 - In this example, you can use `myvboxdisk.vdi` in a new VirtualBox VM as the virtual hard disk, and without needing to specify an `.iso` file
-- VirtualBox uses the `.vdi` format
+- VirtualBox uses the `.vdi` format for running VMs, and the `.vmdk` format for exporting VMs
-- VMware uses the `.vmdk` format
+- VMware uses the `.vmdk` format within its `.vmwarevm` directory format

 ### Resizing a VM